CSCfi/csc-user-guide/docs/apps/ipyrad.md

 Once the job has finished, you could run the next step by replacing `-s 3` with `-s 4` etc.

 For the setps 4-7 a maximum of 8 cores is recommended.
-Thread assigning option should be set so that iPyrad can use the default settings.
+Thread assigning option should always be set, as the default settings of iPyrad are not suitable for batch jobs.

 ```text
 #!/bin/bash -l